pirate-party-uk/Pirate-Party-UK-Rules/main.md

 ### Election Procedures
 The NEC is responsible for making sure all election and vote procedures are followed.

-In single-winner ERS97 STV elections, an additional “Re-Open Nominations” candidate will be included.
-If the ‘Re-Open Nominations’ candidate is elected, the election process will be immediately restarted.

-In multiple winner ERS97 STV elections, an additional question will be included on the ballot paper: “Re-Open Nominations?”, with “Yes” or “No” as answers.
-If a simple majority of voters vote “Yes”, the election process will be immediately restarted.
+In an STV election, "RON (Re-Open Nominations" will be listed as a "virtual candidate".

+If RON wins any of the open positions, then the election is re-run.

+Any candidates that won more votes than RON will be elected on the strength of the initial election.
+A fresh election will be run for any remaining seats to be filled.

 ## (10) ARBITRATION AND DISCIPLINE
 ### Incompatible Memberships